-It is impossible to see what exactly the future holds, so how do you plan for the unknown?
-The good news is that legal documents can provide some level of certainty around some aspects of the future.
-There are a number of ways we can help you plan for yourself (with a power of attorney and guardianship) and for those that are dear to you (through your will) to ensure your estate is managed as you wish.
+It’s impossible to see what exactly the future holds, so how do you plan for the unknown?
+The good news is that legal documents can provide a level of certainty around some aspects of the future.
+To ensure that your estate is managed as you wish, we can help you plan for yourself (with a power of attorney) and for those that are dear to you (through your will).

 Proper estate planning involves many different considerations, such as: